wrightben/Puzzles/sudoku/README.md

 # Sudoku
+solver.pl fully solves the puzzles in common books, like those published by PennyPress, etc. Of course, those books are published with solutions.

-Google search suggests several sudoku sites to me.
-They're awful.
-They have multiple solutions, or lack sufficient clues to solve the problem without guessing, which would be nearly impossible for a human.
-Those websites are basically worthless; I'm not sure why Google suggests them.
-My solution partially solves them, and provides suggestions for guesses that fully solve the puzzles if a solution exists.
-My solution fully solves the puzzles in common books, like those created by PennyPress, etc.
+Google search suggests several sudoku sites to me; They're nearly worthless.
+Their puzzles lack sufficient clues for full solutions, at least without guesses which would be nearly impossible for ordinary people.
+Still solver.pl will partially solve those puzzles, and provide guesses (box permutations) that fully solve them if any solutions exist.

 ```